Film-maker Lars von Trier 'accepts' Cannes ban: producer

 "I don't think anyone left the room thinking that what he had said would lead to Lars being declared persona non grata," Foldager told AFP.
 "He was trying to be funny and it didn't work."

-Distribution Company SA, an Argentinian company that holds the rights to "Melancholia" in parts of Latin America, swiftly distanced itself from the film director's comments, declaring in a Twitter feed that it would not release the picture.
+Distribution Company SA, an Argentinian company that holds the rights to "Melancholia" in parts of Latin America, swiftly distanced itself, declaring in a Twitter feed that it would not release the picture.

 Foldager said she was unaware of any other country where distributors had gotten cold feet.
 Israel is one of the markets where "Melancholia" has been sold, she added.